 What Causes Dogs to Urinate Frequently?

 Several things could cause a dog to urinate more frequently.
 Fear or sudden excitement may cause a dog to urinate suddenly.
 If this is the case with your dog, consider taking him/her to a vet as this may be a simple health issue or a sign of behavioral problems.
 Health-related problems that could cause a dog to urinate more frequently include:

 - Kidney failure

 - Hormonal disorders

 Should I Be Worried If My Dog Pees Less Frequently than Normal?

 So, in summary, even though an adult dog can go for a maximum of 10 to 15 hours without urinating, it’s preferable that you allow them to relieve themselves every 6 to 8 hours.
-This applies to most every dog, excluding young pups (who need more bathroom breaks) whether you have a senior dog, a little dog, or a very large dog.
+This applies to most dogs, excluding young pups (who need more bathroom breaks) and your senior dog who needs a bit more TLC in this area.
+So, whether your pup is a little dog or a very large dog, same rules apply.

 If you enjoyed this article, you can learn more about taking care of other small pets by reading another blog; such as goat care.
 Or if you have ever wondered about something more frivolous such as tips keeping your pup cool during the summer or, more seriously, what if my dog eats a bee.